-One of our favorite LeMoyne Star quilts at Fons & Porter is Links, the quilt above designed by Deb Tucker.
-This is a special quilt as the LeMoyne Star quilt blocks were designed without set-in piecing.
-Quite a feat, isn’t it?
+A favorite LeMoyne Star quilt is Links by Deb Tucker.
+This is a special quilt that was designed without set-in piecing!
 To bypass the Y-seams, Deb used her Rapid Fire LeMoyne Star Template to create the blocks with ease.
-Whew!
-Set-in seams aren’t always a crowd pleaser (I can hear the applause from here).

 If you’re not interested in using a template, but still aren’t keen on set-in seams, Kathy Patterson describes a tutorial taught by Erin Russek:

 Erin taped a short video for us demonstrating the coolest way of making LeMoyne Star quilt blocks I’ve ever seen.
 The LeMoyne Star quilt block falls somewhere in between the super-easy and super-challenging.
 With 8 diamond-shaped star points, the traditional way to piece these beauties is to set-in triangle and square patches at the sides and corners after the star points are sewn together.
 Now, a lot of us are not big fans of set-in seams.
 It’s not that they’re actually hard, but they do take some time and usually some pinning, and your first few attempts may not be 100%….stellar!

 Watch the LeMoyne Star Quilt Block Without Set-In Seams video below.
 The cutting instructions for the patches, etc. are in the McCall’s Quilting September/October 2015 issue on the Block Builders Workshop page.

 Another quilt featuring this lovely star quilt block is Liz’s LeMoyne Star by Liz Porter.
 It makes great use of scraps and features an eye-catching green print that leaves a lasting impression.
 The Rapid Fire Tool and Erin’s technique work perfectly with this quilt.